pingfu/pingfu.github.io/_posts/2015-07-16-how-to-serialise-ipaddress-ipendpoint.markdown

 ---
 layout: post
-title: "How to serialise classes that include IPAddress or IPEndPoint using Json.Net"
+title: "How to serialise classes that include IPAddress or IPEndPoint"
 date: 2015-07-16
 categories: csharp
 tags: